krstjn/TournamentManager/README.md

 In the initial release a user should be able to create an account (I).
 A user will be able to create tournaments for three different type of sports, football, handball and basketball (II).
 A user can also sign his team up for tournaments (IV) and subscribe to tournaments he’s interested in to get updates about it (III).

-## Questions for Matthias

-Is it possible to persist an array/list from the front-end to the back-end? ...without using the ajax method?

-Correct persitance connections between entities. use jsp include directive

-Is it sensible to have a default layout, fixed header and footer so we don't have to copy and paste them to every new jsp file.

 ## UML

 ![](UML.png)